+FULL TIME SCHEDULE (720 Hours) 1 st AY 1 st AY

+1 st 2 nd

+Period Period

-FULL TIME SCHEDULE (720 Hours) 1 st AY 1 st AY 1 st 2 nd Period Period After each increment in weeks 12 wks 24 wks Students in the 1 st Period must have a cumulative grade of at least 76% to meet the SAP requirements for 1 st Period.
-76% 76% Students in the 2 nd Period of 1 st Academic Year must have a cumulative grade of at least 76% to meet the SAP requirements.
+After each increment in weeks 12 wks 24 wks

+Students in the 1 st Period must have a cumulative grade of at least 76% to meet the SAP requirements for 1 st Period.
+76% 76%

+Students in the 2 nd Period of 1 st Academic Year must have a cumulative grade of at least 76% to meet the SAP requirements. ŕ

+least 70% to meet the GAL Tequirements.

+1.)
 Quantity - A Student is expected to complete his or her educational objectives within a specified time frame.
 Students must complete their program of study at HSI within 150% of the normal program length.